 Double Injection Mold

-Double injection mold is known as 2 material 2 shot mold or 2K mold.
+Double injection mold is known as 2 material 2 shot mold or 2K injection mold.
 Double injection mold is an innovative manufacturing process used to produce complicated molded parts from two different materials.

 Double injection mold is programmed to perform two injections in one cycle.
 Double injection mold uses a nozzle to inject plastic into a mold in the first cycle.